You are currently viewing About VAT De-registration in Kenya (Read in 5 Minutes)

-VAT De-registration in Kenya
+About VAT De-registration in Kenya (Read in 5 Minutes)

-1. Taxpayer – applies for cancellation.
+1. Taxpayer – who applies for the registration cancellation.

-2. Commissioner cancels the obligation.
+2. Commissioner cancels the VAT obligation.

-Application is done in writing to the Commissioner (with all details).
 The following are some of the reasons for applying for cancellation of VAT registration:

+a.
 Cessation of business

 The following reasons may result in cessation of business: